House and outbuildings

 Imagine filling the washing coppers with hot water and hauling out the wet linen to dry, and see the huge range of implements that were regarded as essential for all aspects of cleaning the family’s riding equipment.

 The comprehensive carriage collection of vehicles used by the Lucy family will fascinate lovers of romantic historical fiction – here you can compare the merits of a phaeton, a barouche or a brougham.

 Anyone who hasn’t been able to access the upstairs rooms in the house will want to find our Virtual Tour in the outbuildings too.

 Here you can sit at our computer screen and discover a wealth of information about the Lucy family and the history of Charlecote.

-The Virtual Tour is also open on days when the house itself is closed.
+The Virtual Tour is available every day, including days when the house itself is closed.

 Mary Elizabeth Lucy and her husband filled Charlecote with the best of Victorian splendour.
 Our friendly room guides can tell you more about everything you see.